Liuchanghao1999/SatSR/README.md

 # SatSR

 SatSR is a mobile edge computing (MEC)-based super-resolution (SR)-enhanced adaptive video streaming system for mobile networks with satellite backhauls.
-We open sourced the SR scale factor adaptation algorithm.
+We open sourced the chunk-level simulator and DRL-based SR Scale Factor adaptation Algorithm.